Summary – 1 Minute Read.

 Definition:

-Cannabis: A plant genus that includes three species (Cannabis sativa, Cannabis indica, and Cannabis ruderalis) known for producing psychoactive compounds like THC and CBD.
+Cannabis: A plant genus that includes three species or subspecies, Cannabis sativa, Cannabis indica, and Cannabis ruderalis, known for its psychoactive properties and use in medical and recreational contexts.